Many small business owners make the mistake of using the wrong type of marketing for their business.

 Internet marketing sites

-Internet marketing sites focus on how to make money online.
-Here’s how to spot them: They mainly sell (and show you how to sell), affiliate marketing products, software, online courses, digital products, etc. The BIG get rich quick product right now is online courses.
+Internet marketing sites focus on how to make money online and have well-known Internet marketing gurus behind them.
+Here’s how to spot them: They mainly sell (and show you how to sell), software, online marketing courses, digital products, etc. The BIG get rich quick product right now is online courses.

 Marketing sites, including Jim’s Marketing Blog, are a lot less common.
 They focus on ideas to help you increase sales and grow a successful business.
 Most, like my own, don’t cover affiliate marketing or make money online products or services at all.